scaramonche/RINalyzer/doc/gallery.md

 **Example 4:** RIN comparison of the alpha and beta chain of Deoxyhemoglobin based on [an alignment](http://www.rcsb.org/pdb/workbench/showPrecalcAlignment.do?action=pw_fatcat&pdb1=4HHB&chain1=A&pdb2=4HHB&chain2=B) of the corresponding 3D protein structures (click on the image to enlarge it)

-1. RIN representing the alpha chain (PDB identifier 4HHB) [^1]
+1. RIN representing the alpha chain (PDB identifier 4HHB) [^3]
-2. RIN representing the beta chain (PDB identifier 4HHB) [^1]
+2. RIN representing the beta chain (PDB identifier 4HHB) [^3]
-3. Combined RIN with different types of non-covalent interactions [^2],[^3],[^4]
+3. Combined RIN with different types of non-covalent interactions [^4],[^5],[^6]
-4. Combined RIN with generic residue interactions [^3],[^5]
+4. Combined RIN with generic residue interactions [^5],[^7]

+[^1]: Catalytic site residues/nodes are in red, their interacting residues/nodes in pink, and all other residues/nodes are colored according to secondary structure (dark blue for helices, dark green for strands).
+[^2]: Non-covalent residue interactions have different colors, that is, interatomic contacts in blue, hydrogen bonds in red, overlaps in gray.
-[^1]: Nodes colored according to secondary structure (red for helices, blue for strands).
+[^3]: Nodes colored according to secondary structure (red for helices, blue for strands).
-[^2]: Nodes present only in the alpha chain are green, nodes present only in the beta chain are orange, and all other nodes are pink.
+[^4]: Nodes present only in the alpha chain are green, nodes present only in the beta chain are orange, and all other nodes are pink.
-[^3]: Solid edge lines represent non-covalent residue interactions preserved in both structures; dashed interactions are present only in the alpha chain and dotted interactions only in the beta chain.
+[^5]: Solid edge lines represent non-covalent residue interactions preserved in both structures; dashed interactions are present only in the alpha chain and dotted interactions only in the beta chain.
-[^4]: Edges are colored according to interaction type (interatomic contacts in blue, hydrogen bonds in red, overlaps in gray).
+[^6]: Edges are colored according to interaction type (interatomic contacts in blue, hydrogen bonds in red, overlaps in gray).
-[^5]: Interactions between residues only in the alpha chain are green, interactions only in the beta chain are red, and all other interaction edges are black.
+[^7]: Interactions between residues only in the alpha chain are green, interactions only in the beta chain are red, and all other interaction edges are black.

 [![Figure 4](examples/combined.png)](examples/combined.png)